Action (physics)

-In physics, action is a scalar quantity describing how a physical system has changed over time.
-Action is significant because the equations of motion of the system can be derived through the principle of stationary action.
+In physics, action is a scalar quantity that describes how the balance of kinetic versus potential energy of a physical system changes with trajectory.
+Action is significant because it is an input to the principle of stationary action, an approach to classical mechanics that is simpler for multiple objects.
+Action and the variational principle are used in Feynman's formulation of quantum mechanics and in general relativity.
+For systems with small values of action close to the Planck constant, quantum effects are significant.

-In the simple case of a single particle moving with a constant velocity (uniform linear motion), the action is the momentum of the particle times the distance it moves, added up along its path; equivalently, action is twice the particle's kinetic energy times the duration for which it has that amount of energy.
-For more complicated systems, all such quantities are combined.
+In the simple case of a single particle moving with a constant velocity (thereby undergoing uniform linear motion), the action is the momentum of the particle times the distance it moves, added up along its path; equivalently, action is the difference between the particle's kinetic energy and its potential energy, times the duration for which it has that amount of energy.

 More formally, action is a mathematical functional which takes the trajectory (also called path or history) of the system as its argument and has a real number as its result.
 Generally, the action takes different values for different paths.
 Action has dimensions of energy × time or momentum × length, and its SI unit is joule-second (like the Planck constant h).